What Is Non-Owner Car Insurance?

-Non-owner car insurance is coverage for licensed drivers who don’t own a car but drive using rental cars, car sharing services, or borrowed vehicles.
+Non-owner car insurance is coverage for drivers who don’t own a car but drive regularly using rental cars, car sharing services, or borrowed vehicles.
 Drivers are eligible for non-owner insurance if they have a valid driver’s license and do not own a vehicle.
 Many insurers will not write a non-owner policy if a driver has access to a vehicle in their household.

 Key Things to Know About Non-Owner Car Insurance